bcampbell/tb-notes/message_tagging.md

 The client sends the `key` to the server when tagging or untagging messages.

-If the user creates a new tag, `key` is derived from the human-readable name by lowercasing them and replacing characters special to IMAP with underscores. e.g. `Important Stuff` becomes `important_stuff`.
+If the user creates a new tag, the `key` is derived from the human-readable name by lowercasing it and replacing special characters underscores. e.g. `Important Stuff` becomes `important_stuff`.

 The local database maintains tags on nsIMsgDBHdr objects in the `keywords` property, a space-separated list of `key` strings.